faizanzafar40/Intro-to-Programming-in-Python/README.md

   - Basics of classes

-- Python for Scientific Computing
+## Python for Scientific Computing
   - Numpy
   - Pandas
   - Matplotlib

+Star this repository if you had fun with python!